-The program includes “Weekends with English Teaching” methodological training sessions for English language teachers in localities with a population of up to 20,000 inhabitants.
-So far, 121 such training sessions have been conducted with more than 5,500 teachers participating.
+“Weekends with English Teaching” are methodology training sessions for English teachers based in towns and villages with populations of up to 20,000.
+To date, 158 such training sessions have been organized for a total of 7,200 participants.

 19 nation-wide educational meetings – English Teaching Markets – were organized for English teachers and representatives of interested institutions, organizations, schools, and publishing houses; they attracted more than 9,000 attendees.
 These annual meetings help expand the cooperation network of English teachers from smaller localities; they are backed up with a social media portal and regular e-news about other educational initiatives, such as grants for projects, training, or contests.
 In 2023, over 300 participants took part in the English Teaching Market.

 The Polish Association of Teachers of English “English Teaching” was founded in 2015, developed from the “English Teaching Ambassadors” initiative – the most active teachers participating in the program.
 Its main purpose is the professional development of English teachers from small towns and villages in particular, as well as advocating relevant social activity.

 Between 2020 and 2022, because of the pandemic restrictions, the program offered mostly online training sessions, as well as weekly webinars held by experts and trainers in cooperation with InstaLing which attracted over 50,000 participants.
 Also, the annual English Teaching Market meeting did not take place during that time.
 The 17th “English Teaching Market” meeting held in 2022 succeeded in gathering nearly 300 attendees.

 English teachers who cooperate with the program were provided support in terms of methodology and techniques of remote teaching.
 Language projects for students, which began in September, were mostly carried out online.

 The Foundation has disbursed $9,751,852, including $693,068 for the current edition.